zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 -----

 It helps to notice what you're doing—_if_ you're trying to be an agent that coherently steers the future in some direction.
 But who does that, really?
-Maybe you just want to _feel good!_
+Maybe you just want to _feel good!_ And not even coherently steer the universe into configurations where you feel good, either!

-[SECTION: wireheading]
+Rational agents should want to have true beliefs: the map that reflects the territory, is the map that is _useful_ for navigating the territory.
+But you don't—can't—have unmediated access to the world; you can only _infer_ what the world is like from sensory data, and effectively live in _your model of_ the world.
+Given the tricky indirection involved, it's not surprising that humans and other poorly-designed agents sometimes get confused and "wirehead" themselves.
+If you don't notice the difference, it's a lot easier to fabricate a fake map that _falsely_ portrays the territory as being good, than to _actually_ make the territory good, and have the map reflect the territory.

+Similarly, if you don't notice the difference, it's a lot easier to choose language that makes the world sound good, than to actually make the world good, and have your language accurately describe the world.

+Suppose that the word "attractive" gets applied to people who are 80th-percentile-or-above in the underlying continuous trait of attractiveness.
+(Of course, actual language use is not so quantitatively precise, but we continue to follow the methodology of using simple numerical examples to help us understand the structure of cognition.)

+[...]

 -----